dimagi/commcare-hq/corehq/apps/userreports/README.md

   * e.g. `timedelta_to_seconds(time_end - time_start)`

-More examples can be found on practical [examples page](examples/examples.md#evaluator-examples).

 #### "Month Start Date" and "Month End Date" expressions

 `month_start_date` returns date of first day in the month of given date and `month_end_date` returns date of last day in the month of given date.